Disaster Resource Center

 Getting Ready for the Unexpected

 Even if we can’t predict the future, we can be ready for the many types of emergencies—natural and manmade—that are likely to happen at some time.
 Maybe it’s an earthquake or a multi-car train wreck.
-We might experience disasters like the Boston Marathon bombing or the tornadoes near Oklahoma City.
+We might experience disasters like the Boston Marathon bombing or a large natural gas explosion.
 No matter where we live in Southern California, we need to be prepared.

 LA County Disaster Resource Centers